 Language Learning Goals – Your Big Purpose

 We have all learned one language, our native language.
-If you are anything like me, you’re greedy and you want more languages.
+If you are anything like me, you love language and you want more than one.
 I wanted to be able to talk to my mother-in-law, now ex-mother-in-law.
 For me, connection and relationship were what I wanted.
 Your reasons will be different from mine.
 But the overall objective is the same.

 - Personal / “I love how Spanish sounds”